 The role (job title, area of specialty) of each author is as follows:

-Prof Stefan Priebe (Professor, Social and Community Psychiatry) was PI with overall responsibility for the EPOS programme, leading on the design and implementation of all studies, and authorship of all chapters in this report.
+Prof Stefan Priebe (Professor, Social and Community Psychiatry) was Principal Investigator with overall responsibility for the EPOS programme, leading on the design and implementation of all studies, and authorship of all chapters in this report.

 Eoin Golden (Programme Manager) managed the programme, drafted Chapters 2, 3, 7, 8 and 9, and contributed to the design of the DIALOG software, drafting of the DIALOG+ manual, recruitment of services, recruitment of patients, data collection and management, and dissemination of findings in the EPOS programme.